JuliaReach/Reachability.jl/docs/src/publications.md

 Pages = ["publications.md"]
 ```

-This page list publications about the JuliaReach ecosystem and its applications.
+This page lists publications about the JuliaReach ecosystem and its applications.

 ## JuliaReach: a Toolbox for Set-Based Reachability